onuse/em-brain/docs/ARCHITECTURE.md

-# Simplified Unified Field Brain Architecture
+# Field Brain Architecture

-## 🧠 **Core Paradigm: Continuous Field Intelligence**
+## Core Paradigm

-This brain architecture represents a fundamental paradigm shift from discrete AI to **continuous field-based intelligence**.
-All cognitive functions emerge from the topology and dynamics of a unified 32-dimensional field organized by physics principles rather than sensory modalities.
+This architecture implements continuous field-based intelligence as an alternative to discrete AI approaches.
+Cognitive functions emerge from the topology and dynamics of a unified 37-dimensional field organized by physics principles rather than sensory modalities.

-## 📁 **Project Structure**
+## Project Structure

 ```
 brain/